 Applications will be reviewed and evaluated by a Grants Committee that includes Brown arts faculty and staff members and an external specialist.
 Awards will be made based on the following:

 - Provision of a well considered and reasonable budget

 - A feasible time frame for completion

 BAI supported programming will be guided, in part, by three-year themes.
-The theme for 2017-2020 is Arts & Environment.
+The theme for 2020-2023 is Remaking the Real.
 Proposals that support BAI thematic programming or involve interdisciplinary collaborators are encouraged.

 Timeline and Procedure for Submitting Proposals

 All applicants who plan to submit proposals must begin the application process by meeting with their department managers to review the proposed projects and budgets.
 This conversation is essential for departmental finances, scheduling and allotment of space.
 Please allow adequate time for this initial step.
 Proposals are submitted electronically via UFunds.
 Application requirements include:

 - A description of the project for which funds are requested, and a description of the intended audience

 - A list of current and potential funders